 Tobacco-style warnings on alcohol containers

-The new law now requires each alcohol producer to put a pictorial warning that depicts liver cirrhosis and other adverse effects on other organs, covering at least 75% of the container.
+The new policy will require each alcohol producer to put a pictorial warning that depicts liver cirrhosis and other adverse effects on other organs, covering at least 75% of the container.

 Additionally, a statutory warning that alcohol use is injurious to health should be prominently displayed on the bottle.